dsmyda/Janet/README.md

 - Supports OpenAI language models
 - Built-in AST for query validation & correction
 - Supports query generation in 20+ dialects, including Postgres, Presto, BigQuery and Snowflake
-- Supports schema introspection and query execution in 5+ dialects, including SQLite, Postgres and MySQL
+- Supports schema introspection and query execution in 5+ dialects, including SQLite, Postgres and MySQL, with community support for many others.
 - Support for quering CSV and TSV files (planned)
 - Built-in PII detection to prevent accidental data leaks (planned)
 - Integration with Discord and Slack (planned)